PanGan21/verifiable-storage/docs/architecture.md

 ### 2. File Deletion

-**Challenge**: Task requires clients to delete local copies after upload.
+**Note**: Clients are expected to delete local copies after upload.

 **Approach**: File deletion is left to the user after verifying upload success.
 The client saves the root hash and filenames, allowing the user to safely delete files knowing they can be recovered with proofs.